ftsrg/hypernate-samples/README.md

 > [!NOTE]
 > This script will create an ephemeral [`fablo`](https://github.com/hyperledger-labs/fablo) configuration with the right chaincode settings and start a minimal local network.

-You can then invoke the currently tested chaincode using the REST API; eg:
+You can then invoke the currently tested chaincode using the REST API; e.g:

 ```console
 $ token=$(xh :8801/user/enroll id=admin secret=adminpw | jq -r .token)